smartinternz02/SI-GuidedProject-704068-1705717479/README.md

 To accomplish this, we have to complete all the activities listed below:

-1. Define problem/ Problem understanding

 i.
+Define problem/ Problem understanding

-Specify the business problem
+  1. Specify the business problem

+  2. Business impact

 ii.
-Business impact

-2. Test case Preparation
+Test case Preparation

-i.
-Analyze requirements
+  1. Analyze requirements

-ii.
-Create the Scenario's and Collect the input data
+  2. Create the Scenario's and Collect the input data

+  3. Preparation of Test cases

+  4. Test data preparation (in the form of Validation Table) as per baseline document

 iii.
-Preparation of Test cases
+Script /Test case Execution under test suite and test suite collection level

 iv.
-Test data preparation (in the form of Validation Table) as per baseline document

-3. Script /Test case Execution under test suite and test suite collection level

-4. Handling  and Validating buttons
+Handling  and Validating buttons

-5. Test listeners
+v.
+Test listeners

-6. Build delivery
+vi.
+Build delivery

-* Integrating katalon to git and jenkins
+  1. Integrating katalon to git and jenkins

-7. Cross-browser testing using TestCloud
+vii.
+Cross-browser testing using TestCloud

-8. Generating and Analyzing report and Sending report through email
+viii.
+Generating and Analyzing report and Sending report through email